There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Types of rotator cuff injury tests

-Special tests for the rotator cuff can be grouped by the muscle or the diagnosis being ruled in/out.
+Rotator cuff tests are grouped by the muscle being tested or the diagnosis being ruled in/out.
 In most cases, a single test is not enough to confirm a diagnosis.

 Drop-arm test